4 Yoga Poses To Support Your Immune System

-With this year's flu season is one of the worst in recent years, I prescribe a restorative yoga practice for my patients to provide extra support for the immune system, adrenal function and nervous system.
-Studies show that yoga, more so than a walk through nature or relaxing music, has tangible positive effects on our health, such as healthy altered gene expression.
+A restorative yoga practice provides support for the immune and nervous systems.
+Studies show that yoga, even more than a walk through nature or relaxing music, has tangible positive effects on our health.

-How else can you avoid the flu this year?
-Get plenty of rest!
-In addition to boosting immunity, sleep provides a host of benefits, including improved memory performance, cellular regeneration and better mood.
+In addition to a supportive yoga practice, how else can you avoid getting sick?
+Get plenty of rest.
+Sleep supports the immune system, provides a host of benefits, including improved memory performance, cellular regeneration and better mood.
 Stress has been shown to weaken the body, but can be managed by a regular yoga and meditation practice.

-Here are four key yoga poses to help boost your immunity this cold and flu season.
+Here are four key yoga poses that are thought to help support your immunity.

 Legs Up The Wall (Viparita Karani)

-This should be our go-to pose to ground the nervous system, this one will boost immunity and keep stress at bay.
+This should be your go-to pose to ground the nervous system, as it's thought in traditional yoga practice to boost immunity and keep stress at bay.
 You will feel a sense of calm and well-being, as your body pumps oxygenated blood to your legs, reviving tired muscles from hours of sitting too much.

 If your hamstrings are tight, bend your knees and bring your seat away from the wall to allow your body to relax into this pose.